pm2monit/prakiraan-cuaca/README.txt

 == Installation ==

-1. Upload `prakiraan-cuaca-dan-info-gempa.php` to the `/wp-content/plugins/` directory
+1. Upload `prakiraan-cuaca-dan-info-gempa` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Create a widget or web page and then insert the sort code [prakiraan-cuaca]